 Having trouble sleeping?
 Your screen time may be the culprit.

 The blue light emitted from electronic screens suppresses your body’s melatonin level.
 Melatonin is the hormone responsible for regulating the sleep-wake cycle.
 This blue light disrupts your circadian rhythms, otherwise known as your internal biological clock, making it difficult to fall asleep naturally.
+Professionals recommend turning off blue light devices an hour before bed.
+Even turning down the brightness or displaying the light in the “night time mode” setting will improve your night’s rest.

 Several events happen in a normal night’s rest.
 There are four stages of sleep that can be split into two groups: rapid eye movement (REM) and non-REM.